A schema is the definition of recurring structure in data, which can also be seen as constraints on the data.

 To ensure large adoption, schema.org imposes no constraint on the structure of RDF triples that use its classes and properties.

-Semantic Web practitioners favor the terms 'vocabulary' or 'ontology' over 'schema' to refer to such a model.
+Semantic Web practitioners favor the terms 'vocabulary' over 'schema' to refer to such a model.

 For example, states identify citizens with tax IDs but not all persons are citizens of some state, especially not fictional characters.